gflewis/sndml3/docs/index.md

 As the job executes, the **Job Run** record will be updated, and rows will be appended to the **Job Run Logs** related list.
+If you are viewing the **Job Run** record in ServiceNow, then you should see the counters and the status changing.

 When each job completes, `--scan` checks for new **Job Run** records that are **Ready**.
 If none are found then the Java program terminates.